darinz/ML/practice-1/p6/solution_p6.md

 ---

-**12. Which of the following loss functions is most appropriate for binary classification?**
+**Problem 12.
+Which of the following loss functions is most appropriate for binary classification?**

 *   (a) Mean Squared Error (MSE)
 *   (b) Binary Cross-Entropy